This post my contain affiliate links. Thank you for your support!

 I used to make Lemon Roasted Chicken all the time.
 Then one time I didn’t have a lemon on hand and decided to use onion and garlic to stuff in the cavity of the bird.
 Wow!
 The flavor is just amazing.
 The onion and garlic not only adds a delicious flavor to the meat of the chicken, it flavors the juice as well.
 I always make a chicken gravy from the juice in the roasting pan and it turned out so tasty!
 The homemade chicken broth I make from cooking down the chicken carcass also has the added bonus of a delicious onion garlic flavor which enhances all the meals I use it in.

 You can make a roasted chicken several ways.
 If you will be away from home all day, place the chicken in a crock pot and cook on low for 6-8 hours or until the chicken reaches the desired 180 degree internal temperature.
-We occasionally roast our chicken outdoors off-grid in a dutch oven, read this post for tips on how we bake off-grid in dutch ovens.
+We occasionally roast our chicken outdoors off-grid in a dutch oven.
 When I bake indoors at home, I use this blue enameled cast iron dutch oven.
 I absolutely love this pan for baking.
 It bakes evenly, clean up is a breeze and blue is my favorite color and so much more fun than a plain black dutch oven!

 - 1 small/medium white onion

 - 3-4 garlic cloves

 - 1 tsp garlic powder

 - large roasting pan with a snug fitting lid